The marketing world can feel like a formula 1 race track at times. Everything seems to be moving at breakneck speed and things are always changing.

 37. Offer Special Vouchers For Further Purchase

 If a customer has expressed interest (like subscribing to your list) but hasn’t purchased, sometimes sending a small discount can help.
-This might be a small step, but over time it can snowball into a large amount of sales.
+This might be a small step, but over time it can snowball into a lot of sales.

 38. Keep Your Design Simple